BrockDSL/Omeka-S-Tutorial/README.md

   ![Screenshot 1][scrn1]
 * From the navigation menu on the left side click on "Item Sets" under the "Resources" heading.
 * Click on the "Add new item set" button in the top right corner.
 * Item sets tie all of your resources together under a single theme.
 You can use multiple item sets for a single site but for this tutorial we will just use one.
 In the text box for Title write "Canadian Prime Ministers" and in the description box type "My favorite Canadian Prime Ministers".
-The other options on this page will be covered in the "Items" section.
+The other options on this page will be covered in the [Items](#step-4---items) section.
 * Click the Save button at the top right of the page.

 ### Step 3 - Make a Site